Georges Paulin: From dentist to inventor and auto designer

 In 1935, Paulin sold his retractable hardtop design and patent to Peugeot, and Paulin proposed a new system for the 302 and 402 Eclipse which remains notable, for the retractable hardtop does not encroach upon the volume of the trunk.
 Once Peugeot launched the 402, they were free to manufacture a version with Paulin's Eclipse retractable hardtop themselves.
-Again, Paulin had a financial disagreement, and sued Peugeot, but they now owned the patent on the design, and Paulin lost the law-suit.
+Again, Paulin had a financial disagreement, and sued Peugeot, but they now owned the patent on the design, and Paulin lost the lawsuit.
 Until World War II, Peugeot built some 470 of the 402BL Éclipse Décapotable, of which ~30 survive, according to research by Raymond Milo, a Los Angeles dealer in collectible European cars.
 In the words of Milo: